TheDigitalBug/cLanguageFuntions/README.md

-# Project Name : Some C functions
+# Project Name : Some C functions and programs

 # ft_itoa_base.c
 Function that converts an integer value to string using the specified base.